ElSnoMan/from-scripting-to-framework/README.md

     - This will only run two tests at a time which is probably best for your machine
     - You can press `CTRL + C` in the terminal to cancel the test execution

-11. After some test failures, you will see some interesting errors.
+11. CHALLENGE 1: After some test failures, you will see some interesting errors.
 The biggest one is that "Troop" is not equal to "tid_card_type_character" and "Spell" is not equal to "tid_card_type_spell".

-The challenge is to solve this error without touching code in the CardTests.cs file.
+The challenge is to solve this error.

 > HINT: `tid_card_type_spell` already has the word "spell" in it.
 Could we use that somehow?
 > HINT: `Troop` and `character` are the same thing in the context of the game.
 We should treat characters as troops and vice-versa

+12. CHALLENGE 2: Similar to Challenge 1, tests will be failing because "Arena 8" is not equal to `8`

+The challenge is to solve this error.

+> HINT: A string of `"8"` is different than an integer of `8`